Najma Heptulla

 Najma Akbar Ali Heptulla (born 13 April 1940) is an Indian politician.
 She was the Chancellor of Jamia Millia Islamia from 2017 to 2023, until Syedna Mufaddal Saifuddin was elected as new Chancellor on 14 March 2023.
-She was a six time member of the Rajya Sabha, the upper house of the Indian parliament, between 1980 and 2016, and Deputy Chairman of the Rajya Sabha for sixteen years when she was a member of Congress.
+She was a six time member of the Rajya Sabha, the upper house of the Indian parliament, between 1980 and 2016, and the longest serving Deputy Chairman of the Rajya Sabha for sixteen years when she was a member of Congress.
 Later she was nominated vice-president of Bharatiya Janata Party (BJP) in 2007, and was a minister from 2014-2016 as a member of BJP in Narendra Modi's first government.
 From 2016 to 2021, she served as the 16th Governor of Manipur.

 She is a second cousin to actor Aamir Khan and grand niece of Maulana Abul Kalam Azad.
 She contested the 13th vice-presidential election held in August 2007 but lost to Hamid Ansari by 233 votes.
 She took oath as a cabinet minister in the Narendra Modi headed government on 26 May 2014 and was replaced by Mukhtar Abbas Naqvi in July 2016.

 Early life and background

-Najma was born as Sayyida Najma bint Yusuf on 13 April 1940 in Bhopal, Bhopal State, in present Madhya Pradesh to Sayyid Yusuf bin Ali AlHashmi and Sayyida Fatima bint Mahmood.
+Najma was born as Sayyida Najma bint Yusuf on 13 April 1940 in Bhopal, Bhopal State, in present Madhya Pradesh to Sayyid Yusuf bin Ali Al Hashmi and Sayyida Fatima bint Mahmood.
 She is a Dawoodi Bohra Ismaili Shia Gujarati with Arab ancestry, as traced by her ancestral roots in the Arabian Peninsula as well as Gujarat state.
 She did her schooling at Motilal Vigyan Mahavidyalaya (MVM) Bhopal, and obtained an M.Sc. and a Ph.D. degree, both in Zoology (Cardiac Anatomy) from Vikram University, Ujjain.

 She married Akbar Ali Akhtar Heptulla in 1966, and has three daughters.
 Her husband, Akbar Ali Akhtar Heptulla, a manpower consultant, was instrumental in the establishment of the Patriot newspaper in the 1960s.
 He died on 4 September 2007, in New Delhi at the age of 75.